holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/00_scratch_variables_1/lesson_plan.md

         - Robozzle levels
             - What does f1 mean?
             - What does f2 mean?
-- Going to start back up with scratch
+- Going to start back up with Scratch
     - Scratch review
         - Game loop
         - if, if/else